Check Out These 10 Great Examples using Flash Fill in Excel

 Excel Flash Fill Example extracting parts of numbers and formatting finished.

-Example 7 – Extracting hours and minutes using Flash Fill (extract data)
+Example 7: Extract hours and minutes using Flash Fill (extract data)

-In this worksheet, we entered the start hour in B2 and the minutes in C2 from time data in A2 and then used Flash Fill:
+In the following worksheet, we entered the example start hour in B2 and the minutes in C2 from time data in A2 and then used Flash Fill:

 Excel Flash Fill Example extracting hours and minutes.